2022 Oslo shooting: Victims

-Two people were killed and twenty-one others injured, ten of whom were critically injured while the other eleven were slightly injured.
+Two people were killed and twenty-one others injured, ten of whom were critically injured, while the other eleven sustained minor injuries.
 The deceased victims were a 60-year-old man, killed at the London Pub, and a 54-year-old man, killed at the Per på hjørnet bar.
 Both victims resided in Bærum.

 Oslo University Hospital reported that it had gone on red alert following the attack.
 Ten people received medical treatment for serious injuries.
-According to Eskil Pedersen, a number of those present in London Pub, including himself, were also on Utøya during the shooting by domestic terrorist Anders Behring Breivik.
+According to Eskil Pedersen, a number of those present in London Pub, including himself, were also on Utøya during the 2011 shooting by domestic terrorist Anders Behring Breivik.